flipp-oss/grpc-rest/README.md

 # grpc-rest
-Generate Rails routes and controllers from protobuf files.
+Generate dynamic Rails routes and controllers from protobuf files.

 grpc-rest allows you to have a single codebase that serves both gRPC and classic Rails routes, with a single handler (the gRPC handler) for both types of requests.
 It will add Rails routes to your